ilyasfoo/fullstack-challenge/README.md

 ### What you need to build:
 An API to produce output from the given input, as explained below.

+### Bonus points if u can:
+Articulate your design pattern choices (or justify if lack thereof)

 Types of cats
 -------------